Dniel97/orpheusdl-tidal/README.md

 [@purpl3F0x](https://github.com/purpl3F0x) and [mqaid](https://github.com/redsudo/mqaid) by
 [@redsudo](https://github.com/redsudo).**

-**NOTE: `fix_mqa` is experimental!
-May not detect already existing tracks, slower as normal download and could be not working at all**
+**NOTE: `fix_mqa` is enabled which is experimental!
+May be slower as normal download and could not be working at all**

 <!-- Contact -->
 ## Contact